-RV Rental and Campervan Hire in Bremen
+Compare & book RV Rental and Campervan Hire Deals in Bremen Online

 Known within Germany as the freedom-loving city-state and for its legendary protector, the UNESCO-listed statue of Roland (of The Song of Roland fame); Bremen takes the visitor back to 15th century if the 10-meter statue and the Markplatz (market square) are any indication.
 Located mid-way between the Dutch border and Hamburg, Bremen is also close to both of Germany’s northern coastlines; the North Sea on its west and the Baltic on its east.
 Destinations that can be easily explored on a Bremen motorhome rental.

 A few kilometres downstream the port of Bremerhaven, Bremen straddles the River Weser for a couple of kilometres across, and hugs its banks for 10 kilometers long.
 While Bremen is highly walkable, you can cover more of the Market Square-Schnoor Quarter route (which starts from its Altstadt or Old Town) on a Bremen motorhome hire.

 You can then easily drive your campervan rental to Kiel, two hours northeast and Germany’s gateway to the Baltic.
 Today, it is a city that is vibrant yet laid back and hosts many international sailing events.

 Bremerhaven, as well as being Germany’s port on the North Sea, is also home to the Klimahaus, an educational facility that has exhibits in rooms that replicate the planet’s various climates.
 The port is about 40 minutes north by Bremen campervan hire.